 What OTHER INFORMATION should I know?

 Keep all appointments with your doctor and the laboratory.
-Your doctor will order certain tests to check your body's response to carfilzomib.
+Your doctor will check your blood pressure regularly and order certain tests to check your body's response to carfilzomib.

-Ask your pharmacist any questions you have about carfilzomib.
+Ask your pharmacist any questions you have about carfilzomib injection.

 It is important for you to keep a written list of all of the prescription and nonprescription (over-the-counter) medicines you are taking, as well as any products such as vitamins, minerals, or other dietary supplements.
 You should bring this list with you each time you visit a doctor or if you are admitted to a hospital.
 It is also important information to carry with you in case of emergencies.